Karmel0x/php-website-base/README.md

 PROJECT IS STILL IN DEVELOPMENT

-This is some sort of PHP framework with some sort of MVC or POC design
+This is some sort of PHP framework with some sort of MVC or PAC design

-1. mvc/method contains functions / methods
+1. src/model contains functions / methods
-2. mvc/control controls functions execution and store variables
+2. src/control controls functions execution and store variables
-3. mvc/view contains view (html?) and prints variables or single line functions
+3. src/view contains view (html?) and prints variables or single line functions
-4. mvc/shared contains your personal generic classes / functions
+4. src/shared contains your personal generic classes / functions

-## Executing order
+## Executing order - hierarchical
-exploded path by slashes/dots `method > control > view` or `method > api`
+exploded path by slashes/dots `model > control > view` or `model > api`
 in `view` you need to include next files by yourself

 example: